mynameisdaniel/Snake/README.md

 [Live Deployment] [snake]

-Enjoy the classic with Javascript and jQuery.
-Sorry it's not too pretty.

-Use the arrows to move
+Enjoy this classic game written in Javascript and jQuery.
+Apologies for the graphics.
+Use the arrows keys to move.

 [snake]: http://mynameisdaniel.github.io/Snake/